J.D. Davis Player Props: Giants vs. Dodgers

-On Friday, J.D.
-Davis (coming off going 1-for-2) and the San Francisco Giants face the Los Angeles Dodgers.
-First pitch is at 10:10 PM ET.
+J.D.
+Davis is available when the San Francisco Giants battle Bobby Miller and the Los Angeles Dodgers at Dodger Stadium Saturday at 9:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Cardinals.
+He returns to action for the first time since June 13, when he went 1-for-2 against the Cardinals.

 J.D.
 Davis Game Info & Props vs. the Dodgers